CumulusNetworks/docs/content/cumulus-linux-56/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 You can configure the path cost for an interface in the bridge to influence the spanning tree forwarding path.
 You can specify a value between 1 and 200000000.

-For PVRST mode, the port cost for a VLAN takes precedence over the per port cost.
-If you do not configure the port cost for a VLAN, Cumulus Linux applies per port cost to all the per VLAN tree ports.
+For PVRST mode, the port cost for a VLAN takes precedence over the cost for a port.
+If you do not configure the port cost for a VLAN, Cumulus Linux applies the port cost to all the interfaces in the VLAN.
 If you do not configure either the port cost for a VLAN or the cost for a port, Cumulus Linux bases the port cost on the link speed.

 The following example sets the path cost to 4000.